 UNS Gas offers a defined contribution savings plan to all eligible employees.
 The plan meets the IRS required standards for 401(k) qualified plans.
 Participants direct the investment of contributions to certain funds in their account.
 The Company matches part of a participant's contributions to the plan.
-UNS Gas made matching contributions to the plan of \$0.3 million in 2023 and 2022.
+Beginning January 1, 2025, the Company will make non-elective employer contributions for certain newly hired or rehired employees in addition to matching part of all participants' contributions to the plan.
+UNS Gas made matching contributions to the plan of \$0.4 million in 2024 and \$0.3 million in 2023.